Yakabuff/redarc/README.md

 # redarc
-pushshift.io is dead.
 Here's how you can host your own Reddit archive.
 ### Download pushshift dumps

 ```